stormpath/stormpath-documentation/source/reference.rst

   Creating a Factor
   +++++++++++++++++++

   There are currently two different kinds of available Factors: SMS and Google Authenticator.
+The resource is the same, but the ``type`` will vary, as well as the available attributes.

   **Creating an SMS Factor**

   .. list-table::
     :widths: 40 20 20 20
     :header-rows: 1

     * - Operation
       - Attributes
       - Optional Parameters
       - Description

     * - POST /v1/accounts/$ACCOUNT_ID/factors
       - Required: ``"type":"SMS"``, :ref:`Phone object <ref-phone>`; Optional: :ref:`Challenge object <ref-challenge>`
       - ``challenge=true``
       - Generates a new SMS Factor.
 If you include a ``challenge`` with a ``message`` then it will simultaneously create the Factor and send a challenge.
+Instead, you can just add in the ``challenge=true`` URL parameter, which will generate a challenge with the default message.

+  For an example of how to an add an SMS Factor, see :ref:`mfa-adding-factor-sms`.
+For an example of how to simultaneously add and challenge an SMS Factor, see :ref:`fa-challenge-during`.

   **Creating a Google Authenticator Factor**

   .. list-table::
     :widths: 40 25 35
     :header-rows: 1

     * - Operation
       - Attributes
       - Description

     * - POST /v1/accounts/$ACCOUNT_ID/factors
       - Required: ``"type":"google-authenticator"``, ``accountName``
       - Generates a new Google Authenticator Factor.

+  For an example, see :ref:`mfa-adding-factor-google`.

   Retrieving a Factor
   +++++++++++++++++++++